What to Know Before Adopting a Hedgehog

 Hedgehogs keep late-night hours

 Hedgehogs are naturally nocturnal, remaining active at night.
 This means you may hear them running on their wheel or feeding at night.
-If you’re a light sleeper, a hedgehog may not be the most appropriate pet for you.
+If you’re a light sleeper, a hedgehog may not be the most appropriate friend for you.
 An advantage to a hedgehog’s nocturnal schedule is that they tend to sleep during the hours when your family members are at work or school.

 Finding veterinary care